ZWhuang666/MIAS-LCEC/README.md

   <img src="assets/cover.jpg?raw=true" width="95.1%" />
 </p>

-MIAS-LCEC is a novel online, target-free LiDAR-camera extrinsic calibration framework developed by [MIAS Group](https://mias.group/).
+MIAS-LCEC is a novel online, target-free LiDAR-camera extrinsic calibration framework developed by Zhiwei Huang with the [MIAS Group](https://mias.group/).
 Extensive experiments conducted on real-world datasets demonstrate the robustness of our approach and its superior performance compared to SoTA methods, particularly for the solid-state LiDARs with super-wide fields of view.
 To benefit the robotics community, we have published MIAS-LCEC Toolbox, a versatile calibration toolbox with an interactive visualization interface, along with the MIAS-LCEC Datasets, which include three real-world datasets for evaluating LiDAR-camera extrinsic calibration algorithms.

 📌: *Online, Target-Free LiDAR-Camera Extrinsic Calibration via Cross-Modal Mask Matching*, available at [arXiv](https://arxiv.org/abs/2404.18083).